 - NSE 8 Practical, on April 25, 2023

-On October 1, 2023, you will receive the FCSS in Public Cloud Security certification, with an expiration date of April 25, 2026.
-Although you passed the NSE 7 exam more than two years ago, it will still be counted toward the FCSS certification as you will have a valid NSE 8 certification on October 1, 2023.
+On October 1, 2023, you received the FCSS in Public Cloud Security certification, with an expiration date of April 25, 2026.
+Although you passed the NSE 7 exam more than two years ago, it has been counted toward the FCSS certification as you had a valid NSE 8/FCX certification on October 1, 2023.

 Was this article helpful?